c7w/CodePlay_backend/README.md

 **Request Body**

-+ operation: "create", "update", "vote", "delete"
++ operation: "create", "update", "vote", "delete", "approve", "disapprove"
++ sessionId (Only author could modify his or her own work, "approve" and "disapprove" only accessible to Designers)
 + id (Must provide if "update", "vote", "delete")
 + colors (Must fully provide if "create" or "update")
   + Presented in a list of lists, where each secondary list is [R,G,B,A,H,S,V]